Kate De Goldi discusses children’s literature with Kim Hill on Radio New Zealand Saturday Morning.

 Flora watches all three of her sons go to war, but later on is called upon to nurse union soldiers.

 Another man goes to war to find a family among the horses.
-What cuts him to the quick is what happens to the animals on the battle field.
+What cuts him to the quick is what happens to the animals on the big struggle field.

 This book stands out because it crosses race and gender lines in its telling.